IBMStreams/streamsx.kafka/_docs/235-user_kafka_consumer_group_consistent_region.md

 ### Partition revocation and assignment

 Partition assignment and revocation is done by Kafka.
-The client is notified by callbacks about these events whithin the call of the `poll` API of the KafkaConsumer - and only then. `onPartitionsRevoked` is always followed by `onPartitionsAssigned` with the newly assigned partitions. `onPartitionsRevoked` is always called *before* partitions are unassigned.
+The client is notified by callbacks about these events whithin the call of the `poll` API of the KafkaConsumer - and only then. `onPartitionsRevoked` is always followed by `onPartitionsAssigned` with the newly assigned partitions.
+Since version 2 of Kafka, `onPartitionsRevoked` and `onPartitionsAssigned` can be called within different invocations of `poll`. `onPartitionsRevoked` is always called *before* partitions are unassigned.
 When partitions are revoked, the Kafka consumer (part of the kafka client) forgets its assignment and all current fetch positions of the partitions being revoked.

 #### Partition revocation

 `onPartitionsRevoked` is ignored when the client has just subscribed, or after reset to initial state or to a checkpoint, and if the client has not yet fetched messages.
 Otherwise, a reset of the consistent region is initiated by the operator:
 - The message queue is cleared, so that tuple submission stops
 - A stop polling event is asynchronously submitted to the event queue, which lets the operator stop polling for new messages.
-Stop polling avoids that the callbacks are called again before the reset event is processed.
+Stop polling avoids that the callbacks are called again before the expected reset event is processed.
 - The consistent region reset is triggered in *force mode*. *Force mode* resets the consecutive reset counter.
 - The state of the client changes to CR_RESET_PENDING.
 - When it comes to the consistent region reset, the operator places a reset event into the event queue.
-This event is always processed by the event thread *after* the current `poll` has finished.
-Therefore also `onPartitionsAssigned` is called before the reset event can be processed.
+This event is always processed by the event thread *after* the current `poll` has finished. `onPartitionsAssigned` can already have been processed or not before the reset event is processed.

 #### Partition assignment

 The cycle `onPartitionsRevoked` - `onPartitionsAssigned` can happen whenever the client polls for messages.
+Both callbacks can be invoked in the same context of `poll` or in different `poll` invocations.
 The client performs following:

 - for the partitions that are *not assigned anymore* to this consumer
     - remove the \[topic, partition\] to offset mappings from the offset manager